showverge/showverge/README.md

 Visit [showverge.com/en#pricing](https://showverge.com/pricing) for more info.

+## Future Vision

+We’re committed to evolving ShowVerge with our community.
+In the future, we plan to **open-source parts of the ShowVerge platform**, making select tools and resources freely available to learners and developers worldwide.
+This will allow you to explore, contribute to, and even customize the training methods that power our mission.
+We’re still in the early stages of this journey, and your input is invaluable!
+What features or components would you love to see open-sourced?
+Share your thoughts and suggestions in the [Discussions](https://github.com/showverge/showverge/discussions) tab—we’d love to hear your ideas.

 ## Get Involved
 - **Subscribe**: Sign up on our [website](https://showverge.com/) for product updates and exclusive tips.
 - **Follow Us**: Stay tuned for community events and announcements.